E-Signature Basics: How to Create and Use a Template in DocuSign

 - Templates page: locate your template and click ‘USE’.

 How do I edit a template?

-You can edit any template that you previously created and saved.
-If you have access to templates shared with you by other users, you may be able to edit these as well.
-When editing a template, if you decide you don't want to save your changes after all, you can discard the changes and leave the template in its original form.
+You can edit any DocuSign template that you create and save.
+If you have access to templates other users have shared with you, you may be able to edit those too.
+When editing a template, if you decide you don't want to save your changes, you can easily discard the changes and leave the template in its original form.

 - Go to the ‘Templates’ page and locate the template you wish to edit.

 - Click the template title to select it and open the ‘Template Details’ view.

 - Click ‘EDIT’ and edit the template.
 You can change any aspect of the template, including the template name, and the files, recipients, and recipient fields.